-Tasmania's Graduated Licensing System (GLS) requires car learner drivers to gain a minimum 80 hours, including 15 hours at night, of supervised on-road driving experience before they can sit a driving assessment and if successful, obtain a provisional driver licence.
+Tasmania's Graduated Licensing System (GLS) requires car learner drivers to gain a minimum 50 hours supervised on-road driving experience before they can sit a driving assessment and if successful, obtain a provisional driver licence.
 The rationale behind this is simply that the more time spent in the supervised learner stage, the more experienced a learner will become in a variety of driving conditions and the less likely they are to be killed or seriously injured in a crash once they begin to drive on the road solo.

-It is recognised that for some learner drivers in our community, accessing a suitable car and/or supervisory driver to gain the required minimum 80 on-road hours is extremely challenging.
+It is recognised that for some learner drivers in our community, accessing a suitable car and/or supervisory driver to gain the required minimum 50 on-road hours is extremely challenging.

-LDMPs are community based-programs that provide disadvantaged learner drivers with the opportunity to access a car and a supervisory driver to assist in the development of their onroad driving skills.
+LDMPs are community based-programs that provide disadvantaged learner drivers with the opportunity to access a car and a supervisory driver to assist in the development of their on-road driving skills.